Jānis Strēlnieks: Professional career

 Strēlnieks started his professional career in 2007, with Latvian team Ventspils, where he played for four years.
 In 2010, he was pursued by the EuroLeague club Union Olimpija, which was then head coached by Jure Zdovc.
 However, Ventspils didn't let him go to Slovenia.
 After all, in November 2011, he finally got a chance to play for coach Zdovc, as he was at the time coaching the Russian team Spartak Saint Petersburg, that had bought out Strēlnieks' contract from Ventspils.
 He spent the next two seasons with Spartak.
 One of the highlights of his time in Spartak, was making the EuroCup's 2012 Final Four.

 In August 2013, Strēlnieks joined the EuroLeague team Budivelnyk, signing a two-year contract with them.
 Strēlnieks enjoyed a successful season with Budivelnyk, that included winning the Ukrainian Super League championship, and playing in the EuroLeague for the first time.
 However, after the season ended, he had to opt out of his contract, due to the unstable political situation in Ukraine at the time.

 In July 2014, he signed a one-year deal with the German club Brose Bamberg.
 In the following three seasons, Strēlnieks won the German Basketball Bundesliga championship with Bamberg.
 In the 2015–16 and 2016–17 seasons, Strēlnieks also played in the EuroLeague with Brose.

 On 20 June 2017, Strēlnieks signed a two-year contract with Olympiacos, of the Greek Basket League and the EuroLeague.

 On 8 July 2019, Strēlnieks signed a two-year deal with CSKA Moscow.
 On 11 June 2021, Strēlnieks officially parted ways with the Russian club.
 In 70 games (16 starts), he averaged 6.2 points, 1.2 rebounds and 2.0 assists.

 On 29 July 2021, Strēlnieks signed a one-year deal with Žalgiris Kaunas of the Lithuanian Basketball League and the EuroLeague.

 On August 10, 2022, Strēlnieks joined AEK Athens of the Greek Basket League on a one-year deal.
+On March 16, 2023, Strēlnieks suffered a season-ending Achilles tendon rupture injury.
+In 15 domestic league games, he averaged 8.9 points, 1.5 rebounds and 2.8 assists, playing around 21 minutes per contest.